Anophelesgambiae/PinW-Cellulair-automata-project/README.md

             -one-dimensional_CA_class (CA with only a row of square cells)

-            -two-dimensionale_CA_class (Ca with rows and column with square cells)
+            -two-dimensionale_CA_class (CA with rows and column of square cells)

 For the two-dimensionale-CA we have also the neighbour rule, this rule tells what cells around one cell are the neigbours.
 This is used for the game of Life.